fontle/obsidianOLD/Economics/Hist1/American Industrialisation.md

 To take advantage of first nature geography, transport infrastructure needed, as this infrastructure instigates demand and a local market (second nature geography)

 Chicago created a mercantile market which is still one of the largest in the world.
-Which enabled the exchange of commodities between midwest and western America.
+Which enabled the exchange of commodities between mid-west and western America.

-## The American Model of Prodution
+## The American Model of Production
----
 The domestic demand for manufactured goods and especially tools for agriculture lead to a new production system.

 ### Habbakuk Hypothesis
 ---
-Habbakuk compared relative input conditions into production between America and Britian to explore how it impacted technological advancement.
+Habbakuk compared relative input conditions into production between America and Britain to explore how it impacted technological advancement.
 Compared to Britain America was,
  - Resource Rich
  - Low Skill Labour
  - High Wage Demands